 - In July 2001, a customer alleged that Eric Niedermeyer executed an unauthorized trade and recommended unsuitable securities.
 This case was settled for $92,500 in damages.

 - In August 2001, a customer alleged that Eric Niedermeyer executed unauthorized trades and engaged in an unauthorized use of margin.
 This case was settled for $44,925 in damages.

 - In October 2018, customers alleged that Eric Niedermeyer placed them in incredibly risky investments.
 They also alleged that they were never told their shares could become worthless.
-This case is currently pending.
-The customers are seeking $641,271 in damages.
+This case was settled for $566,500 in damages.

 What Does This Mean?

 Securities brokers are obligated to only recommend securities to customers that are suitable for them.
 Brokers are required to conduct the necessary due diligence required to determine if an investment would be suitable for a customer.
 They do this by analyzing factors like the customer’s investment objectives, risk tolerance, and financial situation.
 Securities brokers are also obligated to disclose all the information about potential investments honestly.
 When a broker communicates falsified information about an investment to a customer, it is known as misrepresentation.
 This can be done either on purpose or by accident through the broker’s negligence.
 When a securities broker leaves out information, either on purpose or on accident, it is known as omission.
 Both misrepresentation and omission can cause investors to greatly misunderstand risks associated with investments.

 Oakes & Fosher Can Help